python/devguide/faq.rst

 Adding the ``-v`` option to ``hg update`` will list all updated files.

+Note that, due to some previously built executables being used as a part of the build process, you may sometimes run into issues when attempting to switch between Python 2.x and Python 3.x branches.
+In these cases, it is best to run a ``make distclean``to ensure that all previously built files are removed.

 I want to keep a separate working copy per development branch, is it possible?
 ------------------------------------------------------------------------------